i3-research/fibe/README.md

 - ``task_type`` either 'regression' or 'classification.'
 Default is 'regression.'
 - ``model_name`` For 'regression' task, to choose from 'linerSVR', 'gaussianSVR', 'RegressionForest', 'AdaBoostDT', 'AdaBoostSVR', and 'consensus' (consensus using 'linerSVR', 'gaussianSVR', and 'RegressionForest').
 Default is ``'linerSVR'``.
 For 'classification' task, to choose from 'linerSVC', 'gaussianSVC', 'RandomForest', 'AdaBoostDT', 'AdaBoostSVC', and 'consensus' (consensus using 'linerSVC', 'gaussianSVC', and 'RandomForest').
 Default is ``'linerSVC'``.
 - ``metric`` For ``regression`` task, to choose from 'MAE' and 'MAPE'.
 Default is 'MAE.'
 For 'classification' task, to choose from 'Accuracy', 'F1-score', and 'binaryROC'.
 Default is ``'Accuracy'``.
 - ``voting_strictness`` either 'strict' that chooses those features that is selected at least 3 times in 5-fold cross-validation, or 'loose' that chooses those features that is selected at least 2 times in 5-fold cross-validation.
 Default is ``'strict'``.
+For any random number of folds, ``N``, 'strict' threshold should be ``0.6 X N`` and 'loose' threshold should be ``0.4 X N``.
 - ``nFold`` Number of folds in cross-validation.
 Preferred and default is ``5``.
 - ``maxIter`` is the maximum number of iteration that the algorithm goes back and forth in forward inclusion and backward elimination in each fold.
 Default is ``3``.
 - ``verbose`` generates text for intermediate loss and selected feature list during iteration.
 Default is ``True``.